windwp/windline.nvim/README.md

 **Every component have it's own hightlight name define in `hl_colors` function**

-**A text function has a bufnr and winnr parameter that can be used to get data from the buffer or window**
+**A text function has a bufnr and winid parameter that can be used to get data from the buffer or window**

 A text function can return a group of child components